 What is metabolomics?

 The term metabolomics refers to the comprehensive analysis (qualitative and quantitative) of the complete set of all low molecular weight metabolites, the metabolome, that exist within a biological system such as grape juice or wine.
 The metabolome consists of hundreds to thousands of metabolites, and includes a diverse array of different types of molecules with widely varied chemical and physical properties.
 Metabolomics gives scientists the ability to look at things from a ‘global’ perspective; to see the bigger picture of what happens in metabolic processes such as alcoholic fermentation.

 Where, when and how?

-The role of the AWRI Metabolomics group is to support local and national researchers and industries, through the development and provision of metabolomic analysis.
-The AWRI Metabolomics will offer a wide range of metabolomic analyses, from general fingerprinting approaches to fully targeted metabolite analysis.
-The facility will initially focus of providing strong local support and building expertise in microbial metabolomics.
-The AWRI Metabolomics group is housed in the Wine Innovation Cluster at the Waite Research Precinct.
-We encourage all interested parties to contact us for more information on metabolomics and the services offered.
+The role of the Metabolomics SA is to support local and national researchers and industries, through the development and provision of metabolomic analysis.
+Metabolomics SA offers a wide range of metabolomic analyses, from general fingerprinting approaches to fully targeted metabolite analysis.
+The facility focuses on providing strong local support and building expertise in microbial metabolomics.
+Metabolomics SA is housed by the AWRI, within the Wine Innovation Cluster at the Waite Research Precinct.
+All interested parties are encouraged to contact Metabolomics SA for more information on metabolomics and the services offered.